 Ending the Apple Bonjour DNS-SD loop

-What did work was making a simple regex blacklist in pi-hole to nicely wrap up all these domains in one entry and blacklist them.
+What also worked and was far more simple to figure out was making a simple regex blacklist in pi-hole to nicely wrap up all these domains in one entry and blacklist them.
 I came up with the following regex deny filter to blacklist all three flavors of offending PTR requests on both pi-holes:

 ^[a-z]?b\._dns-sd\._udp\.